proplot-dev/proplot/docs/external-links.rst

 Python packages
 ===============

-The following packages are required or optional dependencies of ProPlot, inspired

-or ported directly into the source code:
+The following packages inspired ProPlot, are required or optional dependencies of ProPlot, or are ported directly into the ProPlot source code:

 * `matplotlib <https://matplotlib.org>`__ - The data visualization workhorse
   we all know and love.